Wisconsin’s Top Mountain Biking Trails

 John Muir Trail System – Whitewater

-Riders shouldn’t get fooled by the Muir’s short, easy Red Loop or the moderate White Loop -- they’re merely gateways to the serious stuff.
-On the Blue, Orange and Green loops riders will find steep, gear-grinding uphill sections along with fast, twisting descents and lots of rough surface.
-All the loops are one-way, which enhances safety and keeps them from seeming crowded despite their large numbers of riders.
-In addition to great riding, the Muir trails also offer amenities such as water, flush toilets and an indoor shelter.
-Just south of the trailhead, the Backyard Bike & Ski Shop is a perennial gathering place for food, drinks and bike service.
+Riders shouldn’t get fooled by Muir’s short, easy Red Loop or the moderate White Loop -- they’re merely gateways to the serious stuff.
+On the Blue, Orange and Green loops, riders will find steep, gear-grinding uphill sections along with fast, twisting descents and lots of rough surface.
+All the loops are one-way, which enhances safety and keeps them from seeming crowded despite their popularity.

-Halfway around the Muir Trail’s Green Loop riders can pick up the two-way Connector Trail to the Emma Carlin Trail, five miles to the north.
+Halfway around the Muir Trail’s Green Loop, riders can pick up the two-way Connector Trail to the Emma Carlin Trail five miles to the north.
 More remote and less used than its sister trail, the Carlin Trail offers three loops, ranging from two to four miles.
 Make sure to buckle your helmet – all three have difficult single-track sections and rocky, rooted trail surfaces on the slopes.

 Kickapoo Valley Reserve Trail – La Farge